Impossibility Results for Strong Linearizability: The Difficulty of Consistent Refereeing: Impossibility of Wait-Free Strongly Linearizable Implementations: The Long-Lived Contest Object

 \end{itemize} \end{proof}

-We now turn our efforts to show that there is no wait-free strongly linearizable long-lived contest implementation that uses only read/write primitives, for more than two processes.
-Later, we extend the proof to encompass window register and test\&set objects, for more than three processes.
+We now prove impossibility results for long-lived contest.
 Fix a wait-free strongly linearizable long-lived contest implementation $A$ for $n$ processes.
 Pick any prefix-closed linearization function $L$ of $A$.
-For the time being, we do not care about the primitives processes use in $A$ and the value of $n$.
+For the time being, we do not care about the primitives used in $A$ and the value of~$n$.

 The proof follows an idea similar to that in~\cite{DenysyukW2015}, and is based on the following notions:

 \begin{definition} Let $\alpha$ be a finite execution. \begin{itemize}

 \item The \emph{competitors-valency} of $\alpha$, denoted $W(\alpha)$, is the set with every $x$ such that there is a finite competitors-only extension $\beta$ such that $decide()$ appears in $L(\alpha \beta)$ with output $x$.